arimori/arimori/README.md

 Full Stack Developer, currently working on the @pagoufacil's team

-- 🔭 I’m currently working with `C#` and `.NET CORE`
+- 🔭 I’m currently working with `.NET CORE` and `Angular 8+` on a finantial product helping people to manage credit recovery.
-- 🌱 I’m currently learning JavaScript (using React, Angular 8+, React Native and Node)
+- 🌱 I've been spent some time learning more and more about `javascript` frameworks, such as `React`, `Angular`, `React Native` and `Node`.
-- ⚡ Languages: C#, JavaScript, SQL Server, MySQL
+- ⚡ Languages: C#, JavaScript and SQL